 Limit the amount of links, symbols, emojis, and exclamation marks

-Including a high volume of links, symbols, emojis, or exclamation marks–or some combination of the four–can trigger spam-detecting software.
+Including a high volume of links, symbols, emojis, and/or exclamation marks can trigger spam-detecting software.

 Personalize your introduction